 The quickest way to see if the premises is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Yeadon conveyancing specialists.

-Taking into account that I will soon part with hundreds of thousands of pounds on a two bedroom apartment in Yeadon I wish to talk to a conveyancer about myconveyancing ahead of appointing the firm.
+Given that I will soon part with over three hundred thousand on a property in Yeadon I wish to have a conversation with the conveyancer concerning thetransaction before appointing the firm.
 Is this something that you can arrange?

-This is something that we encourage - it is our preference to talk to you we do not take any clients on without you first talking to the lawyer who will be doing your conveyancing in Yeadon.There is no ‘factory style conveyancing’ - every client is an important individual, not a matter reference.
-The solicitors that we put you in touch with believe that the fees you are provided with for your conveyancing in Yeadon should be the amount on the final invoice that you end up paying.
+Absolutely - we would be delighted to talk to you we do not take any clients on without you first talking to the solicitor who will be carrying out your property ownership legalities in Yeadon.There is no ‘factory style conveyancing’ - every client is unique individual, not a matter reference.
+The solicitors that we put you in touch with believe that the fees you are calculated and presented to you for your conveyancing in Yeadon should be the figure that you end up paying.